A bit about us...

-1. To enrich & preserve this magnificent Maine Coon breed.
+1. Enrich & preserve the magnificent Maine Coon breed

-We haven't done this on a whim, however.
-This journey has been quite an emotional roller-coaster.
+So this journey has been quite an emotional roller-coaster.
 We've had to earn our place (and still have a way to go).
 We respect those breeders who have been breeding and showing for years, decades even.
 I hope to learn as much as I can from those who are generous enough to share their time and knowledge.

-We've started to show Kuro, our companion boy, and this is for experience only, as companions are judged on temperament and grooming.
-It's a bit of fun and just helping us 'ease' into the process.
+Kuro, our companion boy, was the first to be shown around the end of 2019, and this was for experience only.
+Companions are judged on temperament, grooming, coat colour.
+It's a bit of fun and really helped us 'ease' into the process.